stefanos1316/my_curriculum_vitae/markdown/index.md

      * Stefanos Georgiou, Maria Kechagia Panos Louridas, and Diomidis Spinellis.
 What are your programming language’s energy-delay implications?
 In 15th International Conference on Mining Software Repositories: Technical Track, MSR '18.
 New York, NY, USA, May 2018.
 Association for Computing Machinery.
 [Link](GKLS18.pdf).
      * Stefanos Georgiou, Maria Kechagia, and Diomidis Spinellis.
 Analyzing programming languages' energy consumption: an empirical study.
 In PCI 2017: Proceedings of the 21st Pan-Hellenic Conference on Informatics, ACM International Conference Proceeding Series.
 ACM Press, September 2017.
 [Link](GKS17.pdf)
+     * Stefanos Georgiou, Stamatia Rizou, and Diomidis Spinellis.
+Software Development Life Cycle for Energy-Efficiency: Techniques and Tools.
+In ACM Computing Surveys [Submitted for review on May of 2017]

 Invited Talks
 -------------